davbeek/gitinspectorgui-rtd/docs/source/cli.rst

   Selects for which file formats output is generated.
 Available choices are ``auto``, ``html``and ``excel``.
 To select more than one output format, repeat the option, e.g. ``-F html -F excel``.
-  For more information on the output formats, see :doc:`output-formats`.
+  For more information on the output formats, see :doc:`output`.

 .. _blame-sheets-cli: